-In appreciation for their service to our country, a scholarship is available to current members of the military who wish to further their education through the military tuition assistance program.
-This supplement covers the complete cost of tuition beyond the \$250 per credit hour paid by the military.
+This supplement covers the complete cost of tuition beyond the \$250 per credit hour paid by the military through Tuition Assistance.
 The student pays only the applicable fees.
-This award is not stackable with any other institutional aid.
-There is no award deadline.
+This award may not be combined with any other institutional aid, and is only awarded after TA has been received.